Municipal Corporations Act (India)

-Municipal Corporations Act is the statutory Acts created for governing of Municipal Corporations across various Indian towns and cities.
-Municipal Corporation mechanism in India was introduced during British Rule with formation of municipal corporation in Madras (Chennai) in 1688, later followed by municipal corporations in Bombay (Mumbai) and Calcutta (Kolkata) by 1762.
-The passing of Municipal Corporations Act by State Governments is necessary for the creation of Municipal Corporations in any city of state.
+Municipal Corporations Act are the statutory acts created for governing of municipal corporations across various Indian towns and cities.
+Municipal Corporation mechanism in India was introduced during British Rule with formation of municipal corporation in Madras (Chennai) in 1688, later followed by municipal corporations in Bombay (Mumbai) and Calcutta (Kolkata) by 1726.
+The passing of municipal corporations acts by state governments is necessary for the creation of municipal corporations in any city of state.

-History and Administration
+History and administration

-Municipal Corporations Act helps in laying strong guidelines for the functioning of municipal corporations which helps in city’s development.
+Municipal Corporations Acts help in laying strong guidelines for the functioning of municipal corporations which helps in city’s development.

 In India the foundation for the democratic form of municipal governance had started 135 years back through Lord Ripon’s resolution of local self-government.
 Any Indian city with population of more than 10 lakhs or 1 million qualifies to become corporation.
 If the population of any area increases to more than 10000 than it will be declared as separate ward.

 Municipal Acts in India are of below three types: